Divorce Mediation vs Lawyer: Which is Right for You?

 • A lawyer-driven litigated divorce is risky because there are no guarantees as to which side of any issue a judge is going to rule in court.

 Some lawyers use strategies to confuse, manipulate or outsmart their opposition.
 Every lawyer has their own style and personality.
 Some family law attorneys can be hostile and deceptive; others can be irrational.
-So if you hire a divorce lawyer who is unreasonable or incompetent, you could find yourself with an unfavorable case outcome.

 And if your case goes to trial and the judge makes their decision, you could find that you're not satisfied with the ruling in your divorce matter.

-• In private mediation, since both spouses have a direct say in outlining the terms of their agreement, dispute resolution outcomes are certain with respect to the couple's parenting plan arrangement, child custody and child support, spousal support, property division and all other issues that must be resolved in their no-fault divorce.
+• In private mediation, since both spouses have a direct say in outlining the terms of their agreement, dispute resolution outcomes are certain with respect to the couple's parenting plan arrangement, child custody and child support, spousal support, property division and all other issues that must be resolved in their divorce.

 Peaceful